fandango96/RM5GFan/README.md

 # RM5GFan
-Add quick settings tiles to switch the cooling fan & LED Strip on/off on the Red Magic 5G outside game space.
+ Add a quick settings tile to switch the useful features (like cooling fan, led strip, nfc, etc.) on the Red Magic 5G outside game space.